danielguillan/responder/README.md

 	@media screen and (min-width: 320px) and (max-width: 599px) { … }

-min-width value is the first breakpoint of the group and max-width is the last one.
 You can create as many breakpoints as you need for each group.
 It's that simple.

 ### 3. Mobile first & Old IE